 SHANIA TWAIN: AN INTIMATE PORTRAIT OF A COUNTRY MUSIC DIVA by Michael McCall

 Michael McCall's biography begins with the anticipation of Shania's 1998 tour.
 Could she do it or was she Mutt Lange's studio creation?
 The Woman In Me had sold 13 million copies, and expectations were high!
-The concert at the Nashville Arena showed Nashville insiders that Shania was real.
-Michael and I were in the audience.
+The concert at the Nashville Arena convinced insiders that Shania was real.
+My son and I were in the audience.

 Shania was born in Windsor, Ontario, Canada, and taken to Timmins by her mother when she was 2.
 McCall leads us to believe that Jerry Twain was Shania's father when, in fact, he was her step-father.
 Shania herself had given a false impression.